bloiseleo/ObsidianBackup/Linguagens/Javascript/JavaScript.md

 Other thing is: given the same input, you would obtain the same result.

 > You should take this approach in consideration when programming functionally.
+## Node Js
+Node Js is a runtime environment that powers javascript outside the browser.
+It was created by Ryan Dahl in 2009 and in 2010 the version 0.1.14 was launched It was adopted by Microsoft, Yahoo! and LinkedIn.
+The OpenJS Foundation was created to maintain and evolve node js.
+In 2015, the node js adopted ecma script standards.
+### How it works?
+Node Js relys on the JavaScript engine to execute the javascript code.
+Node js uses the V8, that is used by the Google Chrome to execute javascript.
+Then, the creator created the libuv, which is the layer written in C++ that executes the event loop and interacts with the operational system.